 Bowel obstructions are usually divided according to where the obstruction occurs, and since imaging appearances, und...

-Bowel perforation can occur in many different settings, but the more common are
+Bowel perforation, either small bowel perforation or large bowel perforation, can occur in many different settings, but the more common are

 bowel obstruction (both small and large)